top of page

 'The Body Politic', the 7th Psychotherapy and Politics PCSR (Psychotherapists and Counsellors for Social Reponsibility) Conference.
 Co-ordinating for this conference with colleagues from PCSR and workshop presentation.
 Saturday 10th May 2014, NCVO, London, N1 9RL.

 'Amitabha and the rite of fascination'.
-A talk introducing and celebrating Amitabah, the rich red-coloured Buddha of the west, associated with meditation, compassion and the rite of fascination, amongst other things...
+A talk introducing and celebrating Amitabha, the rich red-coloured Buddha of the west, associated with meditation, compassion and the rite of fascination, amongst other things...
 1 December 2014, 7.30pm, Bristol Buddhist Centre.

 'Heart of Winter - Heart of Practice.'
 Midwinter practice day.
 21 December 2014, 10-5pm, Bristol Buddhist Centre.